-We will mainly be looking at body parts and their functions, our senses and basic life cycles.
+We will mainly be looking at animals and their features, how plants grow and people who help us.

 The children will have opportunities to use a range of technologies (digital cameras, microphones and beebots) and understand how these are relevant to the everyday world.